bavc/bavc-resources/gettingstarted.md

 # Getting Started with a GitHub Documentation Page!

-## Installing the necessary software on Mac OS
+## Installing Homebrew and Github on Mac OS

 * Install Homebrew
 ```